Hatha Yoga Pradipika – Special Continuing Education

 ∼ Yvonne C

-Dear Paul, I'm sorry that I didn't get a chance to say this to you in person before you left, but I sincerely wanted to thank-you for all your time, effort and expertise that you offered during the past 3 weeks of workshops you held at Samahita Retreat.
+I’m sorry that I didn’t get a chance to say this to you in person before you left, but I sincerely wanted to thank-you for all your time, effort and expertise that you offered during the past 3 weeks of workshops you held at Samahita Retreat.
 You have truly created an environment that is so easy to completely focus on yoga and how it relates to more than just the asanas.
 And I really enjoyed your down-to-earth approach and explanations.
-Personally, this experience was exactly what I needed and I feel so inspired to continue to learn more and grow in my practice - However, I must admit that it feels a little daunting to do so in conjunction with work, and in my very tiny village where no one else practices - but I'm optimistic.
+Personally, this experience was exactly what I needed and I feel so inspired to continue to learn more and grow in my practice – However, I must admit that it feels a little daunting to do so in conjunction with work, and in my very tiny village where no one else practices – but I’m optimistic.
 (If you ever post a sound recording of one of your lead classes, can you please let me know?).
 I do wish I could have stayed longer and I hope to return in the near future if I can save enough money again.
 I really just wanted to say that I truly respect and appreciate what you have dedicated yourself to and shared with others.

-Dear Paul, We left Samahita Retreat very early the last day, but my parents, brother and I wanted to thank you very much for the delightful moments we have spent in your retreat.
+We left Samahita Retreat very early the last day, but my parents, brother and I wanted to thank you very much for the delightful moments we have spent in your retreat.
 Everything was so well organised, your team so professional but so kind also.
 The place is a real paradise and peace sanctuary.

 We are looking forward already to come back.